d-led/elixir_ne/README.md

 - neurons might be voting on predictions [Hawkins et. al.: A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex doi:10.3389/FNCIR.2018.00121](https://numenta.com/neuroscience-research/research-publications/papers/thousand-brains-theory-of-intelligence-companion-paper/)
 - neurons are physically parallel
 - each neuron (or an aggregation of neurons for efficiency reason) can be represented by an [Erlang process](https://en.wikipedia.org/wiki/Erlang_(programming_language)#Erlang_Worldview)
+- in a rythmic fashion, attention seems to be interrupted: [A rhythmic theory of attention by Ian C. Fiebelkorn, Sabine Kastner](https://pmc.ncbi.nlm.nih.gov/articles/PMC6343831/#S1): "We propose that the presently attended location is periodically re-assessed (**every ~250 ms**) to confirm that it is still the most important location", "These periodic disruptions in attention-related sampling may have provided our ancestors with an evolutionary advantage, e.g., allowing them to detect and therefore avoid predators while foraging."

 ## disclaimer